SystemR/resource-service/README.md

 }
 ```

-Note: There is ResourceModule in the package.
+Note: There is `ResourceModule` in the package.
 However, there is no need to import `ResourceModule` into your project's module as there are no concrete classes or components to be imported.
-ResourceService only provides interfaces and base classes.
-ResourceConfigService is has providedIn root and possibly need to be declared for pre-angular 6.
+ResourceService only provides interfaces and base classes. `ResourceConfigService` has `providedIn: 'root'` and only need to be added to your providers for pre-Angular 6 apps.

 ## Introduction